Part I: Reading The Book of Mormon

 So my summer reading, thanks to this podcast, is to read the Book of Mormon, as I have never read the entire thing.
 So I plan on reading it cover-to-cover.
 At first I was going to read the Penguin edition, which is “based on the last edition supervised by Joseph Smith before his violent and untimely death at the age of thirty-eight,” but have since decided upon reading the Yale Book of Mormon, edited by the Mormon at the head of the Critical Text Project, Royal Skousen.
 Feel free to join me, and we can bounce ideas around.
 The Book of Mormon alone should make this a rather interesting Summer.
 So buy some excellent craft beer, roll out a blanket or open up an umbrella over a deck, and cheers to an honest reading of a book held to be North-American-made-Scripture by very many people all over the planet.

-Part II: Update/Further
+Part II: Timeline

 (Orthodoxy and Heterodoxy etc. here)

-Part IV: Resources
+Part III: Resources